 Angelica stimulates digestion and is used to relieve the distress of wind and colic.

-Angelica is said to reduce the yearning for alcohol when taken regularly.
+Another benefit is that it can reduce the yearning for alcohol when taken regularly.
 That should be good news for anyone feeling they consume too much alcohol.

 This herb is also said to help regulate menstrual cycles and assist to relieve pains and cramps during the menstruation and PMS.